Dyslexia9 min read·

 3. Guided Reading (Autopace)

 When text seems to move, your eyes can lose their place constantly.
-Autopace solves this by revealing text at a steady rhythm — you follow the words instead of hunting for them.
+Autopace solves this by revealing text at a steady rhythm.
+You follow the words instead of hunting for them.

-Try autopace on your own articles — it keeps your eyes locked on the current line so words can't drift away.
+Try autopace on your own articles.
+It keeps your eyes locked on the current line so words can't drift away.

 4. Line-by-Line Chunking